thijskuipers/ExperlogixVisioDiagram/README.md

 Locate the Experlogix database (it's a \*.mdb file) Make sure the Experlogix database is not in use.
 It is in use when there is a \*.ldb file located next to it.
 Make sure you've closed the Experlogix configuration application.

+### Download

+The latest build of the application can be found under [downloads](https://github.com/thijskuipers/ExperlogixVisioDiagram/downloads).
+You can also build the application from source (either clone or download as [zip](https://github.com/thijskuipers/ExperlogixVisioDiagram/zipball/master)/[tar.gz](https://github.com/thijskuipers/ExperlogixVisioDiagram/tarball/master)).

 ### Configuration

 You can either: